vonfalk/storm-javavis/doc/04-BNF_Syntax/index.md

 The syntax language is very limited in terms of combining functions.
 Each syntax option has a function call that generates the syntax tree for that option.
 This function call may also be a variable in the option.
 Function calls take the form `<identifier>(<parameters>)`, where `<parameters>` is a list of parameters separated by comma.
-Each parameter is either a variable, or a literal.
-Function calls are not allowed as parameters.
+Each parameter is either a variable, a traversal or a literal.
+Function calls taking parameters are not allowed as parameters.
+Traversals have the form 'x.y.z' and allow accessing members (such as member variables and member functions) in addition to plain variables.
 The only type of literals currently implemented are numeric literals and booleans, which are expanded to `core.Int` and `core.Bool` respectively.

 Comments
 ---------